The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 # xyz.84.7.83

 IP rate limits work similarly to API rate limits, but there is usually no public information about them.
-We cannot know for sure how many requests we can do safely.
+We can't know for sure how many requests we can make safely.

-Our Internet Service Provider assigns us our IP, which we cannot affect or mask.
+Our Internet Service Provider assigns us our IP, which we can't affect or mask.
 The solution is to change it.
-We cannot modify a machine's IP, but we can use different machines.
-Datacenters might have different IPs, although that is not a real solution.
+We can't modify a machine's IP, but we can use different machines.
+Datacenters might have different IPs, although that isn't a real solution.

 Proxies are.
 They take an incoming request and relay it to the final destination.
 It does no processing there.
 But that is enough to mask our IP and bypass the block since the target website will see the proxy's IP.